 #12: Belted Under a Coat

-Who doesn’t love a little secret in their outfit?
-For this style, all you have to do is drape your blanket scarf around your neck, keep it in place with a belt or tie, then wear a jacket over the scarf.
+For this style, all you have to do is drape your blanket scarf around your neck, keep it in place with a belt or tie, then wear a coat over the scarf.
 This works with leather jackets, too!
 The look will create the illusion that you’re wearing a sweater when you’re really just in cozy layers.
 Let the ends of the scarf hang free and you’re good to go.

 Wearing your blanket scarf half-wrapped pairs wonderfully with simple outfits.
 Simply fold your blanket scarf into long triangles, drape over your shoulders, then wrap only one tail around the opposite shoulder.

-To make a unique skirt, wrap your scarf around you like a sarong by holding one corner in one hand and dragging the opposite, diagonal corner to it.
+To get this look, wrap your scarf around you like a sarong by holding one corner in one hand and dragging the opposite, diagonal corner to it.
 Kremb de la Kremb has a great example of this.
 You can make the skirt as tight or loose as you want, just remember to tie it securely with a knot at the end.

 15. Over the Shoulder